 Create and Prepare the Test Databases

-First, prepare the per-host test databases by writing via the Connector so that the `create database` commands are replicated from the master to all nodes.
+First, prepare the per-host test databases by writing via the Connector so that the create database

-Repeat on all nodes as OS user `tungsten`:
+Repeat on all nodes as the Tungsten OS user (default: tungsten):

 export HOST=`/bin/hostname -s`; mysql -u app_user -P3306 -psecret -h127.0.0.1 -e "create database test_$HOST;"